manalGuyez2/projet_Fin_etude/public/vendors/bootstrap/site/docs/4.3/components/list-group.md

   <tbody>
     <tr>
       <td>show.bs.tab</td>
       <td>This event fires on tab show, but before the new tab has been shown.
-Use <code>event.target</code> and <code>event.relatedTarget</code> to target the active tab and the previous active tab (if available) respectively.</td>
+Use <code>event.target</code> and <code>event.relatedTarget</code> to target the active tab and the Précédent active tab (if available) respectively.</td>
     </tr>
     <tr>
       <td>shown.bs.tab</td>
       <td>This event fires on tab show after a tab has been shown.
-Use <code>event.target</code> and <code>event.relatedTarget</code> to target the active tab and the previous active tab (if available) respectively.</td>
+Use <code>event.target</code> and <code>event.relatedTarget</code> to target the active tab and the Précédent active tab (if available) respectively.</td>
     </tr>
     <tr>
       <td>hide.bs.tab</td>
-      <td>This event fires when a new tab is to be shown (and thus the previous active tab is to be hidden).
+      <td>This event fires when a new tab is to be shown (and thus the Précédent active tab is to be hidden).
 Use <code>event.target</code> and <code>event.relatedTarget</code> to target the current active tab and the new soon-to-be-active tab, respectively.</td>
     </tr>
     <tr>
       <td>hidden.bs.tab</td>
-      <td>This event fires after a new tab is shown (and thus the previous active tab is hidden).
-Use <code>event.target</code> and <code>event.relatedTarget</code> to target the previous active tab and the new active tab, respectively.</td>
+      <td>This event fires after a new tab is shown (and thus the Précédent active tab is hidden).
+Use <code>event.target</code> and <code>event.relatedTarget</code> to target the Précédent active tab and the new active tab, respectively.</td>
     </tr>
   </tbody>
 </table>